chipsalliance/synlig/README.rst

 Build required binaries
 ^^^^^^^^^^^^^^^^^^^^^^^

 You can build all required binaries using provided ``build_binaries.sh`` script.
-This script will build Surelog, Yosys and the systemverilog-plugin and place them into ``image`` folder.
+This script will build Surelog, Yosys and Synlig and place them into ``image`` folder.
 You need to add this folder into your ``PATH`` variable to make sure you are using correct versions of the binaries.

 .. code-block:: bash
    :name: build-binaries